nmingotti/Cuis-Smalltalk-CronDaemon/README.md

 * Differently from Unix *cron*, *CronDaemon* isn't stateless.
 It remembers last time a CronUnit has been run, for example.
 * **CronDaemon defaut**, stores in itself all the **CronUnit** that it needs to control in the instance variable *unitList*.
 * The units are checked for runnability in the same order they are listed in the instance variable *unitList*.
+  That is, if at some time 2 or more units are ready to run you can always say who will run first.

 ## Examples